Hector Jiménez (soccer)

-Hector Osvaldo Jiménez (born November 3, 1988) is an American professional soccer player who plays as a defender for Major League Soccer club Austin FC.
+Hector Osvaldo Jiménez (born November 3, 1988) is an American retired professional soccer player who played as a defender.
+He is currently an assistant coach with Major League Soccer club Chicago Fire.

 College and amateur career

 Hector played two years at Bell Gardens High School from 2004 to 2006 where he established himself as one of the team's leaders and caught the eye of various soccer programs across the country.

-Jiménez is a product of the University of California Berkeley where he played between 2006-2010.
-He was three-time First Team All-Pac-10 (2008–2010), NSCAA Second Team Far West Region, no. 2 on Cal’s all-time assist list, ESPN The Magazine Academic All-District 8 team, NSCAA First Team Far West All-Region and was three-time Second Team Pac-10 All-Academic.
+Jiménez is a product of the University of California Berkeley where he played between 2006 and 2010.
+He was three-time First Team All-Pac-10 (2008–2010), NSCAA Second Team Far West Region, no. 2 on Cal's all-time assist list, ESPN The Magazine Academic All-District 8 team, NSCAA First Team Far West All-Region and was three-time Second Team Pac-10 All-Academic.
 During his college years, Jiménez also played with the Bay Area Ambassadors of the National Premier Soccer League.

 Professional career

 LA Galaxy

 On January 14, 2011, Jiménez was drafted in the second round (34th overall) in the 2011 MLS SuperDraft by Los Angeles Galaxy.
 He played three seasons with the Galaxy, recording four goals and six assists in 43 appearances while helping the Galaxy win titles in 2011 and 2012.